Rsemane/ESXI-on-Azure-VM/README.md

 ![Architecture Diagram2](images/Architecture-Diagram.png)

 # 📦 Deployment Guide
+Main problem in this deployment is when running ESXI ISO not customised, you will get a message during installation :
+"No compatible network adapter found.
+Please consult the product's Hardware Compatibility Guide (HCG) for list of supported adapters."

 For detailed deployment steps with screenshots, see Deployment.md

 <img width="30" height="30" src="https://github.com/user-attachments/assets/8f3fccee-4ff8-4f7e-8d40-ef66d415a724"/> Note: Be aware that issues may occur because running ESXi on a Hyper-V VM is not officially supported.